sarisabban/SinfNet/README.md

 `python SinfNet.py --augment_polygon CSV NUMBER` example `python SinfNet.py -ap ./dataset/Train/Nematodes.csv 10`

-Where CSV is the .csv file that contains the polygone annotations for the entire dataset, should be stationed within the *./dataset/Train* directory
+Where CSV is the .csv file that contains the polygone annotations for the entire dataset.
+Then translate the .csv to .json files as above for training (augmented images go to *./dataset/Train* and the augmented annotation to *./dataset/Train_Annotations*, while the original images go to *./dataset/Test* and their annotations to *./dataset/Test_Annotations*).

 #### For classification
 1. The dataset should be have the following directory architecture.
 Within each directory a directory of the classes that includes all the images of that class, as such: